Alpha-one11/Amen-/README.md

 # Amen-
-need to add notes to make changes work
+want to add notes to make changes work